 “My work has always been about bringing together devotional music and positive change – both in people’s hearts and in the world around us.
 We just hadn’t found a model that did both things justice … until now”.

-WATER : IN THE MAKING
+TAKE MY HAND : IN THE MAKING

 - Marhaba – The Backstory -- Nov 4, 2015 -- I’d first heard this Urdu/Arabic/Farsi song in praise of the Prophet (ﷺ) in the 1990 Bollywood movie Hina, musically composed by the Indian music director Ravindra Jain and sung by Mohammad Aziz.
 It has popularly been rendered across the Indian subcontinent in many different tunes – many variant renditions can be found online on YouTube.
 The ...